 - Wash your hands regularly for hygienic purposes.

-With the influx of tourists, locals started to embrace and even capitalize on the town’s cat-theme.
-Whilst exploring the many galleries, gift shops and cafes, you will soon discover just about everything in this little town is ‘kittified’.
-A treasure throve of kitty knick-knacks, postcards, hats, socks, stationary, stamps, bags and even cat-shaped pineapple cakes, lollipops and cream cakes awaits every cat lover out there.
+When locals realized that more and more tourists visited Houtong, they quickly began to capitalize on the town’s cat-theme.
+That’s why you’ll soon notice that just about everything in Houtong is cat-themed.
+From kitty knick-knacks, postcards, hats, socks, stationary, stamps, bags, and even cat-shaped pineapple cakes, lollipops and cream cakes await every cat enthusiast out there.